The Code of Conduct

 - Not have any unspent criminal convictions (other than for traffic offences).

-- Not have been restricted from acting as a company director under s 189 of the Companies Act 2014, nor disqualified (or deemed disqualified) from acting as a company director under s 839, 840 or 841 of the Companies Act 2014 or equivalent legislation in other jurisdiction.
+- Not have been restricted from acting as a company director, nor disqualified (or deemed disqualified) from acting as a company director under the Companies Act 2014 or equivalent legislation in any other jurisdiction.

 - Exercise leadership, enterprise and judgement in directing the company so as to achieve its continuing prosperity and act in the best interests of the company as a whole.